Rainwater harvesting has been a centuries-old process for conserving water. But is it really worth it? Find out everything you need to know.

 Mount the filter system

 You have assembled the first flush diversion kit now.
-At this stage, mount the whole diverter on the wall, attaching it with the roof’s downspout.
+At this stage, mount the whole diverter on the wall, attaching it to the roof’s downspout.

 Attach the joiner pipe with the tank